VedPanse/Cognitio/README.md

 - **Home Screen**: Provides a summary of your recent quizzes, allowing you to quickly start new quizzes or review previous ones.
 - **Quiz Creation Screen**: Enter the subject and topic, optionally upload a document, and generate a quiz.
 You can then take the quiz and see your performance.
-- **Quiz Interface**: Answer multiple-choice and long-answer questions, with real-time grading powered by Google Gemini.
+- **Quiz Interface**: Answer multiple-choice, short-answer, and long-answer questions, with real-time grading powered by Google Gemini.
-- **Settings Screen**: Input your API key, configure quiz settings, and customize the app according to your preferences.
+- **Settings Screen**: Configure your app by entering and validating your API key.
+The app ensures compatibility with the free GEMINI-1.5-FLASH version, enabling seamless quiz generation and grading.

 ---